Sunday, June 30, 2013

 This is another meeting.

-Many years ago I heard a preacher talking about admonishing someone who tried to tell him about their dreams of Jesus.
-The speaker was not interested with what the image in the dream looked like but what he said, for the words could be then be validated, or not, against the word of God.
+Many years ago, I heard a preacher talk about admonishing someone who tried to tell him about their dreams of Jesus.
+The speaker was not interested in what the image in the dream looked like but what he said, for the words could then be validated, or not, against the word of God.

 I am the light of the world.
 What does that mean?